 Even though May brings long days and short nights, there is still plenty for us to see if we stay up late or even get up early.
-This month we have a procession of Bright Planets rising in the east before daybreak and the eta Aquariids meteor shower reaching its peak on the morning of May 5 with meteors being visible then and on the mornings either side of it.
-Meanwhile the constellation of Virgo, home to some of the brightest galaxies in our night sky, is high in the southern sky.
+You’ll find the constellation of Virgo in the southern night sky.
+It is home to the Virgo Cluster, which contains over 2,000 individual galaxies, some of which are the brightest galaxies in our night sky, so grab a telescope and have a look for them.

 Below Virgo is Corvus, the Crow.
 It is reasonably easy to find as it is a distinct, almost square set of stars right down on the horizon.
 Above Virgo, you will find Boötes (the Herdsman) and its brightest star, Arcturus.
 This star is easy to spot as it is the fourth brightest star in the night sky and has a noticeable golden tinge.
 It is part of the Spring Triangle asterism, which is formed by drawing lines from Arcturus to Spica, Spica to Regulus and Regulus back to Arcturus.
 Below and to the left of Virgo is Libra (the Scales), a very faint constellation with its main claim to fame being that it is the only constellation in the zodiac which doesn’t represent an animal.

 We start the month with a waxing Moon that becomes 100% full Moon at precisely 6:34 pm on 5 May.
 This means that it will appear full on the nights of 4-5 May, 5-6 May, and 6-7 May.
 It will rise in the south-east at around 8:00 pm on 4 May, at around 9:30 pm on 5 May and shortly after 11:00 pm on 6 May.